 - I’d love to write a book but I don’t know where to start

-Most of us have that little spark in the back of our subconscious mind that floats to the surface enough times to be annoying.
+Most of us have that little bubble in the back of our subconscious mind that floats to the surface enough times to be annoying.
 And most of us keep suppressing it because we lack the confidence to start.

 I should know… I’ve wanted to write a book since I was about eight years old.
 I wrote lots of essays, and even won prizes for them back in the Fifties, but somehow that optimism didn’t carry through to adulthood.